Eye diseases

 Glaucoma

-Frequent headaches, a feeling of pressure in the eye, and other visual oddities can often indicate the eye disease glaucoma.
-In the case of such symptoms, it is worth visiting our Optician, where a simple eye pressure check will help you give the diagnosis.
-The disease is easily treatable and can be maintained with 1 or 2 drops per day.
-With early detection, the patient can live a full life.
+Frequent headaches, pressure in the eyes and other visual problems can often indicate glaucoma eye disease.
+It is worth visiting our optometrist if you have these symptoms, where a simple eye pressure test can help you make a diagnosis.
+The disease is easily treatable, can be kept at a level of 1 or 2x drops a day, and with early detection, the patient can live a full life.

-The problem, also known as astigmatism, affects many people.
-In this case, a kind of refractive error disturbs our vision, to put it simply, we could say that the eye does not have a focal point.
-In many cases, only one eye is affected, but the sooner we recognize it, the better.
-Frequent but severe headaches, blurred vision and decreased visual acuity can also be symptoms.
-It is important that its correction is done with suitable glasses or contact lenses, otherwise the eye will deteriorate further.
+The problem, also known as astigma, affects many people.
+In this case, a kind of refractive error disrupts our vision, which, to put it simply, means that the eye does not have a single focal point.
+In many cases, only one eye is affected, but the sooner we recognise it, the better.
+Frequent but severe headaches, blurred vision and a loss of visual acuity can also be symptoms.
+It is important to correct it with appropriate glasses or contact lenses, otherwise the eye will deteriorate further.

 Macular degeneration

-Our eyes age with us, and calcification on the fundus of the eyes and in the place of sharp vision is already very common over the age of 60.
-If the straight lines – for example, when looking at a tile – curve in front of our eyes, or if we feel that there are simply no good glasses for us, then it is time to consult a specialist.
-It is possible to keep the problem at a level, and some options can help so that we don’t have to give up reading.
+Our eyes age with us, and over the age of 60, calcification of the fundus and the area of sharp vision is very common.
+If the straight lines in front of your eyes – for example, when looking at a tile – are curving, or if you feel that there are simply no good glasses for you, it’s time to see a specialist.
+It is possible to keep the problem at a level, or some options can help you to keep reading.

-In the case of squint, if we look straight ahead, our eyes are not parallel to each other.
-This difference can affect only one or even both eyes.
-In this case, there is no spatial vision, and there is no binocular vision either, which can cause problems, for example, when driving or when working with monitors.
-What solutions can help with this?
+In strabismus, if you look straight ahead, your eyes are not parallel to each other.
+This misalignment can affect only one eye, or both eyes.
+In this case, there is no field vision and no binocular vision, which can be a particular problem when driving or working with monitors, for example.
+What solutions can help?

 Hidden squint

-In this case, we mainly notice that one of our eyes “slips” outward or inward when we are very tired.
-We ask for the help of an optomerist so that we can make sure of the problem and get help on what we can do!
+In this case, we mainly notice that one eye “slides” in or out when we are very tired.
+Ask your optometrist to help you to make sure you have a problem and to help you to find out what you can do!

 Near-sightedness

 Myopia is a very common eye problem.
-If we notice in everyday life that we always squint from a distance in order to see something better, then there is a good chance that we may be short-sighted.
-You may be familiar with the situation when driving, when traffic signs cause difficulty, you may not be able to see if you want to get on the right bus, but it may also be suspicious if you always prefer to sit in the first row of benches at university to see the projector.
-A simple test will easily find out what the situation is.
+If you notice in your everyday life that you are always squinting to see something better from a distance, you are likely to be nearsighted.
+We may be familiar with situations when driving, when traffic signs cause us difficulty, when we can’t see if we want to get on the right bus, or when we prefer to sit in the front row of the bus bench at the university to see the projector.
+A simple check can easily tell you what’s going on.

 Wolf blindness

-If our vision is noticeably weaker at dusk or in semi-darkness, there is a possibility of wolf blindness.
-In most cases, this is caused by a lack of vitamin A, but this eye problem can still occur if we take care of adequate vitamin intake.
-In such cases, we also have to think about absorption or metabolism disorders.
+If your eyesight is noticeably poorer at dusk or dawn, you may have the possibility of wolf blindness.
+In most cases, this is caused by a lack of vitamin A, but it can still occur if you make sure you get enough vitamin A. In such cases, we should also think of an absorption or metabolic disorder.

 Double vision

-We can talk about double vision when we see the same thing as a ghost, or if we see two of them.
-It can be referred to as a symptom rather than a disease, the cause of which can be quite diverse.
-Whether it is high blood pressure, thyroid disease, or even eye muscle paralysis, the underlying disease must always be treated in order for this unpleasant symptom to go away.
-If, on the other hand, it persists permanently and disturbingly, another solution can be considered.
+Double vision is when we see the same thing mentally, or perhaps see two of them.
+It is more a symptom than a disease, and the causes can be many and varied.
+Whether it is high blood pressure, thyroid disease, or even paralysis of the eye muscles, the underlying condition must always be treated in order to make this unpleasant symptom go away.
+However, if it is persistent and bothersome, other solutions may be considered.

-When the line of sight of the two eyes is not parallel when looking into the distance, we can speak of astigmatism.
-It can arise from several reasons, unfortunately, the baby can even bring this problem with him at birth.
-Its most important symptom is double vision, but in the case of children, it is also possible that this eye disease is responsible for learning difficulties.
-After examination, early treatment is the best solution, which can last for years.
+When the line of sight of the two eyes is not parallel when looking into the distance, this is called ocular misalignment.
+There are several reasons for this problem, and unfortunately it can occur from birth.
+The most important symptom is double vision, but in children it may also be responsible for learning difficulties.
+After investigation, early treatment is the best option and can take years.

 Presbyopia

-Over forty, it is a completely natural phenomenon to hold the book further and further away when reading, or not to see the fine print while shopping.
-After all, just like us, our eyes also begin to age, and focusing becomes much more difficult.
-Good reading glasses can often be enough to solve presbyopia, but we can also choose from other options, depending on how far this eye problem has already gained ground.
+Over forty, it is quite natural to hold the book further away when reading or not to see the small print when shopping.
+After all, like us, our eyes age and it becomes much harder to focus.
+Presbyopia can often be solved with a good pair of reading glasses, but there are other options depending on how much we have developed this eye problem.

 Dry eyes

 Dry eyes can occur for several reasons.
-If we wear contact lenses and sometimes forget them inside, or if we work in front of a monitor all day, we can often feel that our eyes are almost dusty in the evening.
-Our eyes can become dry due to less blinking, so it doesn’t hurt to pay attention to them.
-Pamper them with artificial tears up to every 2 hours, but in certain cases, personalized protection doesn’t hurt either.
-An example of this is good monitor glasses, which can also be ordered with a blue light filter.
+If you wear contact lenses and sometimes leave them in, or work in front of a monitor all day, your eyes can often feel like they’re getting dusty by the evening.
+Our eyes can get dry from blinking less, so it’s good to take care of them.
+Treat them to artificial tears every 2 hours or so, but in some cases, it’s also good to use personalised protection.
+For example, a good pair of monitor glasses with a blue light filter may be needed.

-Although retinal detachment is not one of the most common eye diseases, it is still important to know what symptoms can indicate it.
-After all, if it is not treated in time, it can unfortunately cause a complete loss of vision.
-The process that initially involves spark vision and later loss of vision can be stopped and remedied if we act in time.
+Although retinal detachment is not one of the most common eye diseases, it is important to know what symptoms may indicate it.
+Unfortunately, if not treated in time, it can cause complete vision loss.
+The process, which can initially lead to styesight and later to vision loss, can be stopped and corrected if we act in time.

 Colour vision disorders

-When we perceive a color more faintly, we are probably dealing with the disorder of color confusion.
-If we only see the given color as gray, then we are talking about color blindness.
-These disorders of color vision usually occur as a result of hereditary processes, but those who were born this way are often unaware of the problem.
-How can this be revealed?
+When we perceive a colour as fainter, we are probably dealing with colour misalignment disorder.
+If we only see the colour as greyish, we are talking about colour blindness.
+These colour vision disorders are usually the result of hereditary processes, but often those who are born with the problem are unaware of it.
+How can we find out?

 Rapidus Optika